FabianSieper/JiraToNotion/README.md

 #### 3. Add Issues by Epic ISPI
 For this, you can execute the script as follows:
 ```
-python main.py --issues ISPI-123456 ISPI-987654
+python main.py --issues ISPI-123456 ISPI-987654 [--sprints sprint-90 sprint-91]
 ```
 Here, `ISPI-123456` and `ISPI-987654` are ISPI's of Jira Issues.

 This adds the defined Issues to the Notion Isuse databse.
+Issues to be added can be narrowed down by setting the `--sprints` parameter.
+Only issues that belong to one of the defined sprints are added.
 Linked epics are added in the Notion Epics database and linked Sprints are added to the Notion Sprints database.

 ### Alternative execution
 The script can also be executed using `execute.bat` and `execute.sh`.
 They display all previsouly mentioned modes which can be selected by entering the corresponding number.